Uncertainties due to hadronic production in final-state interactions at long-baseline neutrino facility: Results and discussion

 \section{Results and discussion}

-Figure \ref{fig2} and \ref{fig3}, represents the event distribution as a function of neutrino energy for $\nu$-Ar (upper panel) and $ \bar{\nu}$-Ar (lower panel) at ND, without oscillations and at the FD, with oscillations respectively using GENIE (left panel) and NuWro (right panel).
+Figures \ref{fig2} and \ref{fig3}, represent the event distribution as a function of neutrino energy for $\nu$-Ar (upper panel) and $ \bar{\nu}$-Ar (lower panel) at ND, without oscillations and at the FD, with oscillations, respectively using GENIE (left panel) and NuWro (right panel).
 We notice that the reconstructed neutrino energy is very well reconstructed using the calorimetric method for both the generators.

-Figures \ref{fig4} and \ref{fig5}, represents the event distribution as a function of neutrino energy for $\nu$-H (upper panel) and $ \bar{\nu}$-H (lower panel) at ND, without oscillations and at the FD, with oscillations respectively using GENIE (left panel) and NuWro (right panel).
+Figures \ref{fig4} and \ref{fig5}, represent the event distribution as a function of neutrino energy for $\nu$-H (upper panel) and $ \bar{\nu}$-H (lower panel) at ND, without oscillations and at the FD, with oscillations, respectively using GENIE (left panel) and NuWro (right panel).
 We again notice that the reconstructed neutrino energy is very well reconstructed using the calorimetric method for both the generators.

 The oscillation probability can be calculated by dividing the number of events at FD by the number of events at ND \cite{mosel}.
-Figure \ref{fig6} represents the muon survival probability for $\nu_{\mu}$-Ar (top) and $ \bar{\nu}$-Ar (bottom) as obtained from GENIE (left) and NuWro (right) and Figure \ref{fig7} shows same for H. The muon survival probability as calculated from Calorimetric method is represented by red line and the blue line represents the same for True neutrino energy.
+Figure \ref{fig6} represents the Muon (anti)neutrino survival probability for $\nu_{\mu}$-Ar (top) and $ \bar{\nu}$-Ar (bottom) as obtained from GENIE (left) and NuWro (right) and Figure \ref{fig7} shows same for H. The Muon (anti)neutrino survival probability as calculated from Calorimetric method is represented by red line and the blue line represents the same for True neutrino energy.

-In order to measure the impact of systematic uncertainties arising due to nuclear effects in neutrino energy reconstruction, we have taken the ratio of muon survival probabilities for Ar to H and shown in Figure \ref{fig8}.
-The upper panel of Figure \ref{fig8} is for $\nu$ and lower for $\bar{\nu}$.
-We note that the ratio from both GENIE and NuWro have a lot of fluctuations at lower energy.
-We also notice that two sharp peaks, one around 0.5 GeV and another around 2.7 GeV.
-When the ratio calculated as a function of true neutrino energy (blue stars) shows lesser fluctuations as compared to calculated from reconstructed neutrino energy (shown by red stars).
+In order to measure the impact of systematic uncertainties arising due to nuclear effects in neutrino energy reconstruction, we have taken the ratio of Muon (anti)neutrino survival probabilities for Ar to H and shown in Figure \ref{fig8}.
+The upper panel of Figure \ref{fig8} is for $\nu$ and lower is for $\bar{\nu}$.
+From this figure, one notes that the ratios from both GENIE and NuWro have a lot of fluctuations at lower energy.
+We also note two sharp peaks, one around 0.5 GeV and another around 2.7 GeV.
+The ratio of P(Ar)/P(H) calculated as a function of true neutrino energy (shown by blue stars) shows less fluctuations as compared to the ratio calculated with reconstructed neutrino energy (shown by red stars).
 Similar analysis is also performed with the older version (v2.12.10) of GENIE, and it is observed that results with the latest version (v3.0.6) of GENIE are better than the older version (v2.12.10) of GENIE.